-In this stage, after reflecting on the practical and learning experiences in which they had been involves, the participants were asked to write an integrated plan fir teaching English.
-They were required to complete different assignments, namely, "Action Plan', "Personal Project", "Dear Future Me Letter" and "Action Olan" to test out the pedagogical theories to which they had been exposed in the previous stages of the ELC and subsequently experiment with new ones.
+In this stage, after reflecting on the practical and learning experiences in which they had been involved, the participants were asked to write an integrated plan for teaching English.
+They were required to complete different assignments, namely, "Action Plan', "Personal Project", "Dear Future Me Letter", and "Action Plan" to test out the pedagogical theories to which they had been exposed to in the previous stages of the ELC and subsequently experiment with new ones.